hassan-obeid/tr_b_causal_2020/references/organization/_06-Project-Plan-and-Workflow.md

     - One where all the Xs are independent (i.e. the only edges in the causal graph are between the X and the outcome variable).
     - One based on a realistic causal graph with confounders.
 Preferably focus on a case with one latent confounder (like distance?
 Age?
 Gender?) <br>
 -	For each of the two causal graphs above, simulate choice data based on the outcome model assumed. <br>
--	Estimate the choice model for each of those two datasets. <br>
+-	Estimate the choice model for each of those two datasets using the assumed choice model specification. <br>
--	Repeat the process n times, and calculate the percentage of those times where the estimated parameters’ confidence intervals contain the true parameter. <br>
+-	Repeat the process n times, and calculate the percentage of those times where the estimated parameters’ confidence intervals contain the true parameters from the assumed outcome choice model. <br>

 ### Dealing with latent confounders in the causal graph

-In this part of the work, we take the realistic causal graph from part 1 and remove a latent confounder from it.
+In this part of the work, we take the realistic causal graph from part 1 and remove a confounder from it, making the confounder latent with respect to the graph.
 We then attempt to recover the latent confounder using the de-confounder algorithm proposed by Blei et al. (2018).
 We will apply this work to the simulated data set, where we know the true parameters of interest.
 We will repeat the same simulation process in part 1 where we sample from the population and estimate models where we control for the latent confounder using the deconfounder approach and look at the percent of time we recover the true parameter.

 ##### Concrete steps:

 Functions <br>
 -	A class with functions to estimate factor models.
 Start with PPCA as in the deconfounder’s tutorial and expand as needed. <br>
+    - The class needs a method to sample from the posterior of the latent confounders given the X's <br>
+    - The class needs a method to return the expected value of the latent confounders given the X's <br>
 -	A function to perform posterior predictive checks on the factor model to assess its predictive accuracy. <br>

 Workflow <br>